PixNyb/pixnyb.github.io/_posts/en/2024-05-26-dockerised-vscode.md

   canonical: /en/resources/2024/05/26/dockerised-vscode
 ---

-# Simplify Your Development Setup with Dockerised VS Code
+# Simplify Your Development Setup With Dockerized VS Code

 As a developer, setting up a consistent and reproducible development environment across different machines can be a challenge.
-To address this, I've created two repositories designed to streamline this process using Docker: [dockerised-vscode](https://github.com/PixNyb/dockerised-vscode) and [dockerised-vscode-scripts](https://github.com/PixNyb/dockerised-vscode-scripts).
-These repositories aim to provide a hassle-free way to run Visual Studio Code (VS Code) in a Docker container.
+This is especially true when working on multiple projects with different dependencies and configurations.
+To address this issue, I've created a setup that allows you to run Visual Studio Code (VS Code) in a Docker container, providing a consistent and isolated development environment that can be easily shared and replicated.
 <!--more-->

-## Introducing dockerised-vscode
+## Introducing `dockerised-vscode`

 The `dockerised-vscode` repository is the core of this setup.
 It provides a Docker image configured to run VS Code in a container, allowing you to work in a controlled environment that can be easily replicated.
 Here are some of the key benefits: